 - a.
 Shared-time students.
 A nonpublic school student who is enrolled only part-time in the public school district of the student's residence under a "shared-time" provision or for driver education is not eligible to compete in interscholastic athletics in the public school district. - b.
-Dualenrollment.
+Dual enrollment.
 A student who receives competent private instruction, not in an accredited nonpublic or public school, may seek dual enrollment in the public school of the student's resident district and is eligible to compete in interscholastic athletic competition in the resident school district provided the student meets the eligibility requirements of these rules and those set by the public school of attendance.
-If a student seeking such dual enrollment is enrolled in an associate member school of the Iowa Girls' High School Athletic Union or Iowa High School Athletic Association, the student is eligible for and may participate in interscholastic athletic competition only for the associate member school or a school with which the associate member school is in a cooperative sharing agreement.
+If a student seeking such dual enrollment is enrolled in an associate member school of the lowa Girls' High School Athletic Union or lowa High School Athletic competition only for the associate member school or a school with which the associate member school is in a cooperative sharing agreement.
 (Eligibility in such case is governed by 281 IAC 36.1(280).)
 Any ineligibility imposed under this chapter shall begin with the first day of participation under dual enrollment.
-Any period of ineligibility applies only to varsity level contests and competitions. ("Varsity" means the highest level of competition offered by one school or school district against the highest level of competition offered by an opposing school or school district.) - c.
+Any period of ineligibility applies only to varsity level contests and competitions. ("Varsity" means the highest level of competition offered by an opposing school or school district.) - c.
 Competent private instruction.
-A student who receives competent private instruction and is not dual- enrolled in a public school, may participate in and be eligible for interscholastic athletics at an accredited nonpublic school if the student is accepted by that school and the student meets the eligibility requirements of this chapter and those set by the accredited nonpublic school where the student participates.
-Application shall be made to the accredited nonpublic school on a form provided by the Department of Education.
+A student who receives competent private instruction and is not dual-enrolled in a public school, may participate in and be eligible for interscholastic athletics at an accredited nonpublic school if the student is accepted by that school and the student meets the eligibility requirements of this chapter and those set by the accredited nonpublic school where the student participates.
+The application shall be made to the accredited nonpublic school on a form provided by the Department of Education.

-If a student seeking such participation is enrolled in an associate member school of the lowa Girls' High School Athletic Union or Iowa High School Athletic Association, the student is eligible for and may participate in interscholastic athletic competition only for the associate member school or a school with which the associate member school is in a cooperative sharing agreement.
+If a student seeking such participation is enrolled in an associate member school of the Iowa Girls' High School Athletic Union or Iowa High School Athletic Association, the student is eligible for and may participate in interscholastic athletic competition only for the associate member school or a school with which the associate member school is in a cooperative sharing agreement.
 (Eligibility in such case is governed by 281 IAC 36.1(280).)

 Any ineligibility imposed under this chapter shall begin with the first day of participation with the accredited nonpublic school.
-Any period of ineligibility applies only to varsity level contests and competitions. ("Varsity" means the highest level of competition offered by one school or school district against the highest level of competition offered by an opposing school or school district.)
+Any period of ineligibility applies only to varsity level contests and competitions. ("Varsity" means the highest level of competition offered by one school or school district against the highest level of competition offered by an opposing school or school district.